 Car Rentals

-has a preferred relationship with [insert car agency name], which offers discounted rates and direct billing.
-Employees should use this agency whenever possible in making reservations for both local and out-of-town rentals. suggests the use of midsize vehicles unless a larger vehicle is necessary and justifiable for business purposes.
+[insert name] has a preferred relationship with [insert car agency name], which offers discounted rates and direct billing.
+Employees should use this agency whenever possible in making reservations for both local and out-of-town rentals. [insert name] suggests the use of midsize vehicles unless a larger vehicle is necessary and justifiable for business purposes.
 Collision and liability insurance coverage should not be purchased when renting a car for domestic business purposes.
-The car rental needs to be made in both the name of and the name of the employee to be covered by the company’s insurance policy. ’s insurance carrier, [insert carrier name], should be contacted immediately in the event of any accident or damage with a rented vehicle.
+The car rental needs to be made in both the name of [insert name] and the name of the employee to be covered by the company’s insurance policy. [insert name]’s insurance carrier, [insert carrier name], should be contacted immediately in the event of any accident or damage with a rented vehicle.

 Air Travel